 - advocates support for, or opposes, a constituency candidate or political party; or

 - notifies meetings held or to be held in connection with an election.

-If the item is a third party-initiated ‘election advertisement’, it may be subject to the requirements under the Electoral Act (for which the Electoral Commission has responsibility), and any complaints about the content of such an advertisement may be made to the Advertising Standards Authority.
+If the item is a third party-initiated ‘election advertisement’, it may be subject to requirements under the Electoral Act.
+Complaints about these can be made to the Advertising Standards Authority.